geek-cookbook/geek-cookbook/manuscript/recipes/openldap.md

 ---
+title: Run OpenLDAP in Docker
-description: Authenticate like it's 1990!
+description: How to run an OpenLDAP server in Docker Swarm, with LDAP Account Manager.
+Authenticate like it's 1990!
 ---

 # OpenLDAP